amypeniston/data-science-capstone-project/README.md

-# Coursera_Capstone
+# Applied Data Science Capstone Project
-Applied Data Science Capstone Project
+Using the Foursquare API and Machine Learning techniques to segment neighborhoods into like clusters.